kumori-systems/cli/README.md

 So, taken that into account, with the `add` subcommand a new platform can be registered.
 The `update` subcommand can be used to change the configuration of a previously registered stamp.
 The `remove` subcommand deletes a previously registered Kumori Platform instance.
 The `use` subcommand sets the Kumori Platform used by default.
 Finally, registered stamps can be listed by using the `list` subcommand.

+## Yeoman Generators

+The Kumori CLI internally uses http://yeoman.io[yeoman] generators to populate the workspace when the `add` subcommands are executed.
+Take a look to Kumori's generators list in https://github.com/kumori-systems/generator-workspace#readme[@kumori/generator-workspace] module.

 ## License

 MIT © Kumori Systems